 Digi-Inventors Challenge 2018

-The British Youth IT College was proud to be represented by our very students along with founder Dr Rashmi Mantri at the recent Digi-Inventors Challenge held at the University of Strathclyde.
+The British Youth International college was proud to be represented by our very students along with founder Dr Rashmi Mantri at the recent Digi-Inventors Challenge held at the University of Strathclyde.
 The students who represented at the event based in the University’s Technology & Innovation Centre were:-

 - Dhruv Maheshwari, 12